Family Science and Human Development (PhD)

 - Essays/Personal Statement: Two.

-- Statement of Purpose – Please submit a personal statement of no more than 3 pages (double-spaced) that addresses the following: 1) How your prior experiences have prepared you to enter a PhD program, 2) Why you are interested in Montclair State University’s Family Science and Human Development PhD program, 3) How your educational/research experiences at Montclair State will contribute to your professional and career plans, 4) Indicate up to three faculty members in Family and Child Studies with whom you are interested in working and explain why, 5) Your long-term professional and career plans.
+- Statement of Purpose – Please submit a personal statement of no more than 3 pages (double-spaced) that addresses the following: 1) How your prior experiences have prepared you to enter a PhD program, 2) Why you are interested in Montclair State University’s Family Science and Human Development PhD program, 3) How your educational/research experiences at Montclair State will contribute to your professional and career plans, 4) Indicate up to three faculty members in Family and Human Development with whom you are interested in working and explain why, 5) Your long-term professional and career plans.

 - Scholarly Writing Sample: Please submit a document you wrote alone or took the lead in writing.
 For example: a literature review, an honor’s thesis; or a manuscript published, accepted for publication, or submitted for publication.
 If you do not have a scientific writing sample, please write a 3-4 page (double-spaced) literature review, incorporating citations from the scientific literature, on a topic related to family science that you are interested in pursuing as part of your graduate studies.